kronotop/kronotop.github.io/docs/philosophy.md

 # Philosophy

-While I am currently the sole developer of Kronotop, I use “we” throughout this document in the spirit of open-source collaboration — to acknowledge the ideas I’ve drawn from, the community I hope to build, and the shared effort that great systems are always built upon.

-**Burak**
-*(author, and the current maintainer of Kronotop)*

----

 While designing and developing Kronotop, we never lost sight of the following quotes.
 They remind us that engineering is not just about code — it is about clarity, respect for truth, and the courage to build what has never been built.